-In online video hosting company Vidyard’s 2018 Video in Business Report, it was revealed that nearly 90% of digital marketers are already using video as part of their online marketing strategy.
+In the online video hosting company Vidyard’s 2018 Video in Business Report, it was revealed that nearly 90% of digital marketers are already using video as part of their online marketing strategy.

 In this post, we’ll outline five best practices of a good B2B video marketing campaign and include examples of how actual B2B companies used video in their campaigns.

 How businesses use video

 The Vidyard report revealed that B2B content is predominantly viewed on desktops rather than mobile devices (89% versus 11%) which may be due to the longer, more educational nature of B2B videos.

 Businesses are also publishing more videos than they did in the past, with the average number of new videos posted in a one-year period at about 377 in 2018, versus 293 in 2017.
 B2B videos take a variety of formats.
 Here’s a list of some of them:

 According to the Vidyard report, B2B videos aren’t always high-production affairs.
 Most of the content is produced as simple demo videos created by employees or internal teams.